onlook-dev/onlook/README.md

 * [ ] Variables
 * [ ] Code Editor

-See the [roadmap](readme/ROADMAP.md) for a detailed list of project goals and improvements
+See the [roadmap](readme/ROADMAP.md) for a detailed list of project goals and improvements.

 See the [open issues](https://github.com/onlook-dev/studio/issues) for a full list of proposed features (and known issues).

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+You can also[open issues](https://github.com/onlook-dev/studio/issues).

+See the [CONTRIBUTING.md](readme/CONTRIBUTING.md) for instructions and code of conduct.

 ## Contact